albeego/apt-repository-action/README.md

 ### `private_key_passphrase`
 **Required** GPG Private key passphrase
 ### `public_key`
-**Required** GPG Public key in ascii armor for verifying signing packages
+**Required** GPG Public key file name, stored in ascii armor for verifying signing packages - This may well exceed the size limit for secrets!!!
 ### `list_file_name`
 **Required** Name of the .list file users will download and add to their local machines when consuming your PPA
 ### `execution_path`: